-"PIPE Investors" means the third-party investors who entered into PIPE Subscription Agreements.
+"PIPE Investors" means the third-party investors who entered into PIPE Subscription Agreements to purchase PIPE Shares.

-"PIPE Shares" means an aggregate of 10.0 million shares of SilverBox Class C Common Stock issued to the PIPE Investors pursuant to the PIPE Subscription Agreements, which shares were exchanged for Class A Common Stock of the Company in connection with the Business Combination.
+"PIPE Shares" means an aggregate of 10.0 million shares of SilverBox Class C Common Stock issued to the PIPE Investors pursuant to the PIPE Subscription Agreements, which shares were then exchanged for 10.0 million shares of Class A Common Stock of the Company in connection with the Business Combination.

-"PIPE Subscription Agreement" means each agreement pursuant to which the PIPE Investors purchased 20.0 million shares of SilverBox Class C Common Stock at a purchase price of \$10.00 per share, or an aggregate purchase price of \$200.0 million, in connection with the PIPE Investment and the Backstop Investment.
+"PIPE Subscription Agreement" means each agreement pursuant to which the PIPE Investors purchased 20.0 million shares of SilverBox Class C Common Stock at a purchase price of \$10.00 per share, or an aggregate purchase price of \$200.0 million.

-"Private Placement Warrants" means the warrants purchased in a private placement concurrent with the initial public offering of SilverBox and assumed by the Company in connection with the Business Combination, each of which is exercisable for one share of Class A Common Stock, in accordance with its terms.
+"Private Placement Warrants" means the warrants purchased in a private placement concurrent with the IPO and which were assumed by the Company in connection with the Business Combination, each of which is exercisable for one share of Class A Common Stock, in accordance with its terms.